A False Arrest is a Violation of Your Civil Rights

 If a police officer wrongfully arrests you, they are in violation of their duties as officers, and as such, are violating your civil rights.
 If you are the victim of wrongful arrest, you are entitled to a civil rights lawsuit.
 A civil rights lawsuit in this instance is referred to as a “Section 1983,” after the federal law – United States Code Section 1983 – that authorizes them.
 In order to be eligible for a Section 1983 lawsuit, you must prove that the arresting officer or other government authority used unreasonable force against you and that you suffered harm as the result.
 Typically, you would sue the individual who committed the false arrest, but you can instead sue the governmental agency for which they work if you feel that the agency is somehow responsible for the individual’s wrongful actions.

-Consult an Orlando Civil Rights Attorney
+Consult an Orlando Civil Rights Lawyer

-At The Baez Law Firm, our civil rights attorneys understand that a false arrest can have a major impact on your life, and result in mental anguish, physical harm, and even lost time.
+At The Baez Law Firm, our civil rights lawyers understand that a false arrest can have a major impact on your life, and result in mental anguish, physical harm, and even lost time.
 If you have been wrongfully arrested, you are entitled to not only a lawsuit, but to compensation for your damages.
-Our experienced Orlando criminal defense attorneys can fight for your rights against the individual or agency responsible for your false arrest, and ensure that you see justice for the wrongs committed against you.
-To consult with an Orlando civil rights attorney regarding your false arrest, contact our law firm at 800-588-BAEZ today.
+Our experienced Orlando criminal defense lawyers can fight for your rights against the individual or agency responsible for your false arrest, and ensure that you see justice for the wrongs committed against you.
+To consult with an Orlando civil rights lawyer regarding your false arrest, contact our law firm at 800-588-BAEZ today.